Contracts Made by Minors Are Void: All You Need to Know

 Helen can avoid such a contract since states that follow common law will rule that neither Helen's misrepresentation of age or damage to the motorcycle prevents her from exiting the contract.
 However, some states will rule that Helen must pay for the damage since she misrepresented her age and defrauded the dealer.

 If you need assistance with contracts made by minors are void, you can post your legal needs on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with companies like Stripe, Twilio and Google.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with companies like Menlo Ventures, Airbnb and Google.